Skip to main content

 Tax Rate

-The tax rate on nicotine products is 30 percent of the invoice price paid by distributors to manufacturers or suppliers.
+The tax rate on nicotine products is 50 percent of the invoice price paid by distributors to manufacturers or suppliers as of January 2024.
+The tax rate will increase to 56 percent in July 2024 and again to 62 percent in July 2027.
 In addition, all nicotine products are subject to the 2.9 percent state sales tax as well as any applicable local and special district sales taxes.

 Distribution

-Collection and distribution of nicotine tax revenue began in 2021.
-Through the Old Age Pension Fund, revenue from the tax is credited to the General Fund.2 Proposition EE revenue is then distributed to K-12 education, housing, rural schools, and tobacco prevention programs.
+Through the Old Age Pension Fund, revenue from the tax is credited to the General Fund, then transferred to the 2020 Tax Holding Fund.2 Proposition EE revenue is distributed from the 2020 Tax Holding Fund to K-12 education, housing, rural schools, and tobacco prevention programs.
 Starting in 2023, revenue will go primarily to preschool programs, in addition to tobacco prevention and health care programs.3

 Federal Taxes